 The Budgetary Comparison Schedule - Budget and Actual presents the original legally adopted budget, the final legally adopted budget, actual amounts and variances between the final budget and the actual amounts.
-The schedule is presented for the General Fund.
+The schedule is presented for the General Fund and Municipal Fire Protection Fund a major special revenue fund.